Google Ad Manager – A Guide For Publishers

 • Browser (Firefox 1.0, Firefox 1.5, etc.),

-In addition to the aforementioned factors, you can also target the audience based on custom parameters via key-value targeting
+In addition to the factors above, you can target the audience based on custom parameters via key-value targeting

 Google Ad Manager offers various insights into how the ad campaigns are performing.
-With the ad server, if a user viewed/clicked an ad, you can track that.
+If a user views/clicks an ad with the ad server, you can track that.
 By looking at which ads get clicks and which don’t, you’ll quickly see where to invest your time.

-Formerly known as “Queries”, the ad server provides different reports including pre-defined templates so that new publishers can create reports on common data.
-By using Google Ad Manager reports*, you can find out valuable information and data about how much a particular advertiser pays you, how many impressions ads are getting, and more*.
+Formerly known as “Queries,” the ad server provides different reports, including pre-defined templates, so that new publishers can create reports on common data.
+Using Google Ad Manager reports*, you can find valuable information and data about how much a particular advertiser pays you, how many impressions ads get, and more*.

 Reporting Features in Google Ad Manager

 The importance of ad testing is imperative.
-A lot of times this process is skipped by publishers.
-Therefore, the ad experience and user experience might get affected.
+A lot of times, publishers skip this process.
+Therefore, the ad experience and user experience might be affected.
 To understand how the ads will look on the website, Google Ad Manager provides a testing environment for publishers.

-With this testing feature of the ad server, you can create dummy advertisers and ads, and notice how user experience is getting affected.
-You can do A/B testing with different ad units and see which layout is looking better.
+With this testing feature of the ad server, you can create dummy advertisers and ads and notice how user experience is being affected.
+You can do A/B testing with different ad units and see which layout looks better.
 This is just an example to illustrate the types of testing in the Ad Manager.
 Read this article to learn how to test your ads on the ad server.

 Organizing your Ad Partners in Google Ad Manager

-If you already have an ad partner with you, it’s quite simple to organize them in Google Ad Manager.
+If you already have an ad partner, organizing them in Google Ad Manager is quite simple.
 Some best practices to Organize your Ad partners are as follows:

 1. Each advertiser should be created under a separate order number.
 This will simplify your reporting.